 The end of summer means lots of fresh tomatoes.
 Here is a lovely way to use those tomatoes in a delicious appetizer that is colorful and sure to please everyone at your table.

 A very flavorful gluten free crostini recipe with tomatoes.

-- 6 slices GF French bread, cut ½-inch thick or 3 slices GF sandwich bread, halved [See Gluten Free French Bread recipe
+- 6 slices GF French bread, cut ½-inch thick or 3 slices GF sandwich bread, halved See Gluten Free Baguette Recipe

 - 1 large garlic clove, peeled and halved

 - 1 log (4-ounces) goat cheese or feta cheese

 - 2 Tablespoons grated Parmesan cheese or soy Parmesan

 - 1 cup plum or Roma tomatoes, chopped